Analysis of two-component Gibbs samplers using the theory of two projections: Convergence Rate

 \section{Convergence Rate}

 I will now use \pcite{halmos1969two} theory to study the convergence properties of two-component Gibbs samplers, and provide an alternative proof of \cite{qin2021convergence} main result, which, loosely speaking, states that the DG Markov chain converges faster than the RG chain.
-Along the way, I will prove some general results regarding the convergence rates of Markov chains, which may be useful for analyzing other types of Markov chains.
-What separates these results from others that have appeared in the MCMC literature \citep[e.g.,][]{roberts1997geometric} is that I consider chains that are possibly non-reversible and/or time-inhomogeneous.